Travel Guide to Florence - Everything You Need to Know

 By train

 Florence is a major rail hub, with excellent connections to other cities in Italy and throughout Europe.
-Especially convenient are the high-speed trains that run frequently between Florence and Milan in a little under two hours and between Florence and Rome in an hour and a half.
+Especially convenient are the high-speed trains that run frequently between Florence and Milan (a little under two hours) and between Florence and Rome (1.5 hours).

 A local train network also links Florence with cities and towns throughout Tuscany.